0dwalker/Printer/README.md

 # Printer Project
 The main goal of this program is to simulate a program that uses multiple structs (aka objects) that communicate together to simulate a network printer.
 Here is an overview of how to attack the program in a succinct efficient order.

 -  Complete the struct files.
 Complete the user file, the copyJob file, and the paperTray file.
-Later you will make a header file for each of these to help import your code into the main program: printer.
+There are header files (example.h) for each struct/typedef.
+These get imported into the main Printer.c file.

 -  Start working on the Printer File.
     -  Create the printer struct